 Who is driving the need from above?
-The general consensus of need for metrics was about one-third driven by higher corporate management, a third self-driven and a third with both as drivers.
+The general consensus was that the push for metrics was driven about one-third by higher corporate management, a third self-driven and a third with both as drivers.
 In spite of this range of prompts, about 75% of participants indicated that metrics was an accepted element of other business operations and this was an influence in their interest.
-The notion of inevitability of need from on high seen in the 2008 executive survey was more evident in these discussions.

-&lt;sup>10 Later benchmarking and individual program review results by the author are consistent with these findings.
+5 Later benchmarking and individual program review results by the author are consistent with these findings.